mudit023/flownoise/README.md

 ---

 ## What is Flownoise?
 It's a productivity app that I made to make my life easier.
 You can use it to for your needs.
 Do you follow **pomodoro** technique?
-Then you'll **flownoise**.
+Then you'll love **flownoise**.
 I have added a timer with a bunch of useful features.
 And that's not it, if you like listening to ambient sound while working then **flownoise** got you covered.
 Flownoise has six different ambient sounds with separate volume control for each sound.

 The feature that I love the most is its audio notifications🔊 Flownoise will notify you to take breaks, hydrate yourself, and also stretch your body.
 This can be very helpful when you are working for long hours.